 Simply put, I look at it like this: as humans, we are all somewhere on the various scales of neurodiversity, mental, and physical ability.
 So instead of pigeonholing, condescending, or condemning, I am encouraging that on a broader level within our society, we intentionally create space, time, and support where everyone has the opportunity to fully explore and recognize their inherent abilities - their personal brilliance.
 And, then, work through their own challenges to figure out and develop the techniques and personal life hacks that work best for them - which may not be (are probably not) the same ones that work for others with the same diagnosis.
 This along with the understanding that our life, itself, is in constant flux, is necessary for our personal evolution.
 For instance, I always work with the underlying knowledge that as I grow and change, every single project I undertake can be revised, or, even scrapped and redone, at any time.
 In my mind, nothing I have worked on is ever completely "finished."

 Envision a culture driven by the compulsion to encourage the strength and tenacity of individual talents and authenticity, where we would no longer have a large portion of our society who feels like their personal quirks and obstacles make them inferior.
 And, now, imagine a world crowded with enthusiastic people who acknowledge their innately flawed humanness, have the audacity to embrace their imperfections as their superpowers and use their lives to inspire others.

 Please remember DRC in your end of year giving.
 We rely on your contributions to do our work.

 Exploration Station -

-We are super excited to announce that DRC is launching an After School Program beginning January 6th.
+We are super excited to announce that DRC is launching an Afternoon Program beginning January 6th.
 Space will be limited to ten kids.
 Details can be found here.